Notice

 are things you can do to speed up the process:

-Temporarily disable MDS debug logs by reducing MDS debugging to 0
+Temporarily disable MDS debug logs by reducing MDS debugging to 0.
+Even

 with the default settings, the MDS logs a few messages to memory for dumping in